gorkemozkan/next-boiler/README.md

    npm run dev
    ```

-Your app will be running at [http://localhost:3000](http://localhost:3000) 🎉
+Your application will be running at [http://localhost:3000](http://localhost:3000)

-## 🔧 Environment Variables
+## Environment Variables

 ### Required Variables